Skip to main content

 • Sign in — link to the Gitea sign-in page.
 Gitea uses a separate session from Fibe.

-Use these to log into Gitea directly (push from the command line, browse the web UI, manage SSH keys, etc.).
+Use these to log into Gitea directly (push from the command line, browse the web UI, etc.).

 Reset credentials